top of page

 On November 3, 2024, Tom and Jorge ran the NYC Marathon together just 10 months after their transplant.

-This book is the story of Tom and Jorge's journey through kidney decline, donor tests, kidney transplant surgery, and training for the NYC Marathon
+This book is the story of Tom and Jorge's journey through kidney decline, donor tests, kidney transplant surgery, and training for the NYC Marathon.

 Venmo $25 to @BostonTweet (Tom O'Keefe) with your name and address for a signed copy.
 US ONLY.